Parx Racing Hall of Fame

 The warm, dark wood paneling on either side of the hall is in contrast to the bright colors of the leading owners’ silks on one side, and on the other, photos of the inductees above burnished plaques bearing their names and achievements.

-Although the induction ceremonies are held once a year during the Festival of Racing, the memories can be enjoyed every day up in the Hall of Fame.
+Although the induction ceremonies are held once a year, the memories can be enjoyed every day up in the Hall of Fame.

 Parx Racing Hall of Fame Inductees